MewsSystems/gitbook-connector-api/use-cases/event-management.md

 Use a [Paymaster](../operations/customers.md#customer-classification) customer profile to centrally manage charges and billing related to the company/event.
 This also allows any additional orders (e.g. F&B spending) to be added via the POS system, if needed.
 If the relevant customer profile does not already exist in Mews, first call [Add customer](../operations/customers.md#add-customer) to create a profile.

-**Note:** Make sure that only active [Paymaster](../operations/customers.md#customer-classification) profiles exist in Mews.
+***Mews tip:*** Make sure that only active [Paymaster](../operations/customers.md#customer-classification) profiles exist in Mews.

 In order to keep data clean in the Mews PMS, only mark a profile with the [Paymaster](../operations/customers.md#customer-classification) classification when the event management system starts posting charges to the customer profile.
 Use the [Update customer](../operations/customers.md#update-customer) operation to mark the profile as a [Paymaster](../operations/customers.md#customer-classification) account.

-Similar to the concept of *fake rooms* in traditional property management systems that are removed at the end of an event, remove the [Paymaster](../operations/customers.md#customer-classification) classification from the customer profile once the relevant event has concluded (e.g. event ended, all billing settled, and/or event cancelled).
+Similar to the concept of *fake rooms* (in traditional property management systems) that are deleted at the end of an event, remove the [Paymaster](../operations/customers.md#customer-classification) classification from the customer profile once the relevant event has concluded (e.g. event ended, all billing settled, and/or event cancelled).
 Use the [Update customer](../operations/customers.md#update-customer) operation to remove the [Paymaster](../operations/customers.md#customer-classification) classification.
 Refer to the [Update values](../guidelines.md/serialization.md#update-values) section on how to change or remove a value.

 You can also use the [Update customer](../operations/customers.md#update-customer) to amend other customer profile details.
 Should you need to retrieve a list of all customer profiles created within a certain interval, use the [Get all customers](../operations/customers.md#get-all-customers) operation with the relevant time filters.